artyom-e/unit-converter-php/README.md

   - Feet to Meters
 - Temperature:
   - Celsius to Fahrenheit
+  - Celsius to Kelvin
   - Fahrenheit to Celsius
+  - Fahrenheit to Kelvin
+  - Kelvin to Fahrenheit
+  - Kelvin to Celsius
 - Weight:
   - Kilograms to Pounds
   - Pounds to Kilograms